MASS CENTRAL RAIL TRAIL; BELCHERTOWN SECTION:

 In Cambridge at Alewife T- Station, a stop on the commuter rail line into Boston is a "Hub" for 5 Trails (plus interconnecting Trails).

-From the end of Maple Street [Northern End]; Straight ahead will be the active RR tracks and to your left an old drive-on scale.
+Starting from the end of Maple Street [Northern End]; Straight ahead will be the active RR tracks and to your left an old drive-on scale.

-The Chickadee Trail follows the rail bed of the old Boston & Albany RR-Athol Branch and travels north along the Swift River.
+The Chickadee Trail follows the rail bed of the old Boston & Albany RR-Athol Branch and travels North, along the Swift River.
 You can still see the bridge abutments where the old Central Mass Branch of the Boston & Maine RR crossed high above both the river and tracks.

 HH